1300iyke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9- It duplicates the last line of a file
 10- It deletes all regular files with a .js
-11- It counts the number of directories and sub-directories
+11- It counts the number of directories and sub-directories 12- It displays the ten newest files in the current directory